mvaled/mvaled.github.io/blog/html/_sources/drafts/business-rules.txt

 Disclaimer
 ==========

-Despite all its flaws, OpenERP remains a good solution for many enterprises.
+Despite all its flaws, Odoo remains a good solution for many enterprises.
 We're using it low and high for everything.

 But the source is not friendly because choices are deeply tangled inside the